organisciak/dissertation/document/5_design_objective.md

 - A process randomly pulled out pin listings, with each listing holding a 1% of being preserved
 - The collected pins were randomly ordered, and the full metadata of pins was collected against this master list.

-For the information retrieval system underlying this experiment's relevance judgments, a sample of 20k pins was collected and indexed.^[Attrition]
+For the information retrieval system underlying this experiment's relevance judgments, a sample of 195k pins was collected and indexed.^[Attrition]

 ^[Attrition]: This sample was collected in 40k pin batches, and not all at once.
-As a result, the final number of pins successfully downloaded was lower, at TODO.
+  As a result, the final number of pins successfully downloaded was lower, at 184583 document.
 The time difference between batches provides a sense of attrition on Pinterest.
-  The first two batches of pins were collected against a five-month old sitemap, and 1.4-1.5k pins were no longer accessible per batch ($~3.4%$).
+  The first two batches of pins were collected against a five-month old sitemap, and 1.4-1.5k pins were no longer accessible per batch ($~3.4\%$ attrition).
-  Another batch was scraped when the sample list was 9 months old, and $6.4%$ of the links were no longer active, the final two batches were collected 2 months later, with $TODO UPDATE$ links missing.
+  Another batch was scraped when the sample list was 9 months old, and $6.4\%$ of the links were no longer active, the final two batches were collected 2 months later, with $7.2\%$ links missing.

-  TODO update after last batch
+\newthought{Queries were sampled} from auto-complete suggestions on Pinterest.
+When a user starts to type in a query, five suggestions appear.
+For example, typing 'r' will suggest 'recipes', 'red hair', 'rings', 'relationship quotes', and 'rustic wedding'.
+These appear to be the most probable queries starting with the provided string.
+For an insight of what types of queries are in the sampling frame and more generally what topics are popular among Pinterest users, Table {@tab:pop-pinterest} \ref{pop_pinterest} lists the auto-complete suggestions when each letter of the alphabet is entered into the search box.

+It should be noted, however, that a sample frame of just the most popular terms is too general.
+To shift the sample away from the head of the distribution, the sampling frame will also include 500 queries derived from auto-complete suggestions based on two character strings: specifically, the one hundred most common two-character pairs occurring at the start of the English language.[^twoletter]

+[^twoletter]: Using the frequencies calculated by @norvig_english_, these are: TH, OF, AN, IN, TO, CO, RE, BE, FO, PR, WH, HA, MA, WI, HE, IS, NO, WA, ON, DE, ST, SE, AS, IT, CA, HI, SO, WE, AR, DI, MO, AL, SU, PA, FR, ME, OR, SH, LI, CH, WO, PO, EX, BY, AT, FI, PE, BU, LA, NE, UN, LE, SA, TR, HO, YO, LO, DO, FA, SI, GR, EN, AC, MI, TE, BO, BA, GO, SP, OU, PL, EV, AB, TA, RA, US, BR, CL, DA, GE, TI, FE, AD, MU, IM, AP, RO, NA, SC, PU, EA, CR, VI, CE, OT, AM, AG, UP, RI, VE.

+For each query, a description of what constitute the different levels of relevance will be written by myself, and the relevance of the first one hundred results will be rated by paid workers on a graded relevance scale.

+It is likely that Pinterest's own retrieval model incorporates additional implicit feedback from users in the form of click-through data.
+This is a useful indicator of a item's quality, itself a form of crowd-contributed retrieval evidence, but is well-studied and too removed from the scope of this study to undertake.

 ### Evaluation